Hedwig Fassbender - Professor of Voice/Coach/Singer-Agent

-Known for her compelling stage-presence and powerful musicianship, HEDWIG FASSBENDER has established herself as an ideal interpretor of Herodias (Salome), Kostelnička in Janáček’s „Jenůfa“ as well as contemporary music during the last 15 years.
-She has now been turning to roles like Babuschka in Prokofiews Igrok, Mrs. Sedley in Peter Grimes, Mrs. Grose in Turn of the Screw, Adelaide in Arabella...
+Known for her compelling stage-presence and powerful musicianship, HEDWIG FASSBENDER established herself as an ideal interpretor of Herodias (Salome), Kostelnička in Janáček’s „Jenůfa“ as well as contemporary music.
+She then turned to roles like Babulenka in Prokofiews Igrok, Mrs. Sedley in Peter Grimes, Mrs. Grose in Turn of the Screw, Adelaide in Arabella...

 Hedwig Fassbender is Isolde in the 2005 recording of Wagner’s TRISTAN (Leif Segerstam, Naxos) and released a CD with songs by Richard Strauss „Songs of love and death“ (accompanist: Hilko Dumno) in 2007.
 Both recordings were greeted with international critical acclaim.

-Her interpretation of Sieglinde received a nomination for the „artist-of-the-year“-award.
+Her interpretation of Sieglinde at the Liège-Opera received a nomination for the „artist-of-the-year“-award.

 She has worked with the Conductors Adam Fischer, Armin Jordan, Riccardo Chailly, Donald Runnicles, Olaf Henzold, Michail Jurowski, Kirill Petrenko,Vladimir Jurowski, Iván Fischer, Kazushi Ono, Christian Arming, Karen Kamensek, Jacques Lacombe, Jurai Valcuha, Sebastian Weigle, Asher Fish, Konstantin Trinks, Paul Daniel und Lothar Königs and Stage directors Harry Kupfer, Herbert Wernicke, Robert Carsen, Willy Decker, Pierre Strosser, Jean-Claude Berutti, Jean-Louis Grinda, Georges Lavaudant, Laurent Pelly, Nicolas Brieger, Peter Stein, Jim Lucassen, Dominique Pitoiset, Elisabeth Stöppler, Keith Warner and Richard Brunel